tuanpandadev/discord-clone/README.md

 ```shell
 node -v
 ```

+If you see the version number, it means that NodeJS is installed correctly.

 **Note:** If you want to use yarn instead of npm, you can to install it with the following command.